-You can rename a field in a table in Access that you have already created.
+You can rename a field in a table in Access that you have already created to change the field’s name.
 You should be extremely careful when you do this!
 This is because any changes you make to field names are not necessarily updated in all the previously created objects.
 This includes related reports, forms, or queries that refer to the “old” field names.

 So, if you rename a field used by any other database objects, you should double-check those objects and change the name of the field reference there, if necessary.
 Doing that ensures that all of the related database objects that were looking for the “old” field name will now look for the new field name to access the data within the field.

-To rename a field in a table in Access, open the table within which you want to rename a field in the table design view.
+To change a field name in Access, open the table within which to rename a field in table design view.
 Then click into the “Field Name” column of the field whose name you wish to change.
-Type a new name for the field, and then click the “Save” button in the Quick Access toolbar to save your structural changes.
+Type a new name for the field.
+Then click the “Save” button in the Quick Access toolbar to save your structural changes.

-Rename a Field in a Table in Access: Instructions
+Instructions on How to Rename a Field in a Table in Access